ydsouzaSchool/labreport2/README.md

 ![Image](/image6.png)

 ## task 3 - Things i learnt:
--> how to access a remote computer from my terminal using ssh keys -> how to configure vs code to set up a server for java (i am a frequent eclipse user for java, so this was a first)
+* how to access a remote computer from my terminal using ssh keys
+* how to configure vs code to set up a server for java (i am a frequent eclipse user for java, so this was a first)
+* how to use curl from vs code terminal
+* how to use junit in vscode
+* how to ssh into a remote server